trishanku-org/heaven/README.md

 #### Moral of the story

-Sometimes it is necessary to fork the heavens.
+Forking the heavens is not beyond the realms of possibility.

 ## What